AlexanderKlasson/.dotfiles/README.md

 su - alex
 ```

-Set the user as default by editing the /etc/wsl.conf file
+Set the user as default by editing the /etc/wsl.conf file and/or running ubuntu config --default-user alex in powershell

 If `git` is needed: